 We're fully committed to protecting the rights of intellectual property owners under the DMCA.

-If you believe that content available on Quizlet infringes one or more of your copyrights, please submit a DMCA takedown request using our DMCA request submission form.
+If you believe that content available on Quizlet infringes your copyright, please submit a DMCA takedown request using our DMCA request submission form.

 To learn more about our policy regarding copyright, please see our Copyright Infringement and DMCA Policy.

 The DMCA requires that we disable access to content on Quizlet that is reported by a copyright holder as infringing on their copyright.
-That means that when we get a DMCA notice from a publisher claiming that content was infringing on their intellectual property rights, we will disable access to that set and send you a notice about the removal.
+That means that when we receive a DMCA notice from a publisher claiming that content on Quizlet infringes on copyright, we will disable access to that set and send you a notice about the removal.